CIRCL/pcapdj/README.md

         red.rpush("PCAPDJ_IN_QUEUE",f)
 ```

-Create a name pipe that is shared between pcapdj and suricta
+Create a name pipe that is shared between pcapdj and suricata
 ```
 mkfifo /tmp/pcapbuffer
 ```